Why do Freemasons wear aprons?

 7 Interesting Facts About The Freemasons’ Apron

 There are some interesting facts and information which you should know, especially if you are planning to join Freemasonry.

 As a Freemason, it is pertinent for you to keep the apron with you all life.
-They bury it with you if you die as a Freemason.
+They can even bury it with you if you die as a Freemason.